JYLinOK/Way/README.md

-# Way1.04 - An easy and fast front-end generator library
+# Way1.05 - An easy and fast front-end generator library
 ***

+## From the version (way1.05), the MAIN_LICENSES files comes into effect.

 ## Updation Note:

-1. Added and tested the auto-updation for the Way Auto-Router module.
-2. Update the model website strcute
-3. Tested the implements of appling the pictures, including the follow formats of: .ico, .png and .gif.
+1. Optimized the main modules.
+2. Debugged the function of showing .jpg pictures.
+3. Optimized the welcom text.

-Dec, 14, 2021
+Dec, 15, 2021
 (By Jinwei Lin:)